Man filmed attacking Asian American family at California drive-thru charged with hate crime - NewsBreak

 “I thought, ‘I’m gonna die,’” Nerissa Roque said.

-Weber was cited and released after the incident.Cities nationwide not reporting crime data to FBI
+Weber was cited and released after the incident.Man shot at Burger King in Winston-Salem, suspect at-large

 The Roque family and community members demanded justice outside the Van Nuys courthouse last week where Weber was scheduled to appear, but he failed to show.